CoderDojo-Content/Intermediate-App-Inventor/en/a-list-minigame.md

 8. when the player picks a word you need to see if they chose the right word.
 You want to use the `when [ListPicker1].AfterPicking` block to check what word the player chose!
 Drag it onto the screen.

 9. Choose a word from your list (I chose bird from mine).
-Back in the Designer, add a label and have it say "Choose <word>". <word> is whatever word you want them to choose!
+Back in the Designer, add a label and have it say "Choose" + whatever word you want them to choose!

 10. Since were checking *if* the player chose the right word, you can use an if statement.
 Click the ![](/en/assets/symbol.png) symbol and add an else to the if.